Zanzibar: Sultanate of Zanzibar

 The Portuguese arrived in East Africa in 1498, where they found several independent towns on the coast, with Muslim Arabic-speaking elites.
-While the Portuguese travelers describe them as 'black' they made a clear distinction between the Muslim and non-Muslim populations.
-Their relations with these leaders were mostly hostile, but during the sixteenth century they firmly established their power, and ruled with the aid of tributary sultans.
-The Portuguese presence was relatively limited, leaving administration in the hands of preexisting local leaders and power structures.
+While the Portuguese travellers describe them as "black", they made a clear distinction between the Muslim and non-Muslim populations.
+Their relations with these leaders were mostly hostile, but during the sixteenth century, they firmly established their power and ruled with the aid of tributary sultans.
+The Portuguese presence was relatively limited, leaving administration in the hands of the local leaders and power structures already present.
 This system lasted until 1631, when the Sultan of Mombasa massacred the Portuguese inhabitants.
 For the remainder of their rule, the Portuguese appointed European governors.
 The strangling of trade and diminished local power led the Swahili elites in Mombasa and Zanzibar to invite Omani aristocrats to assist them in driving the Europeans out.